When you open QuickBooks Statement Writer (QSW), you receive one of the following errors:

 - Browse to, or search for, your company file, which will have a .qbw file extension (for example, mycompanyname.qbw) and check to see how many characters it contains.

-- If it is 11 characters or longer, change the filename to less than 11 characters.
+- If it is 11 characters or longer, rename the file to less than 11 characters.

 - Open Statement Writer.

-If you continue to receive the error, proceed to Solution 2.
+If you continue to receive the error, continue to Solution 2.

 Important: You need to have administrator rights to your Windows user login to carry out these steps successfully.

-- Open QSW, when you get the Office Documentation Customization error message, close QSW and proceed with the rest of these steps.
+- Open QSW wwhen you get the Office Documentation Customization error message, close QSW and proceed with the rest of these steps.

 - Choose Reports > QuickBooksStatement Writer.